Home » CRISTO REI MADEIRA VIEWPOINT – Christ statue sunrise & sunset lookout point

 Best time to go to Cristo Rei Madeira viewpoint

 Anytime is a good time to visit this viewpoint.
 But if you’re a sunrise or sunset lover, I would advice you to visit the Cristo Rei Madeira viewpoint during those times.
 If you’re lucky, the sky can turn into a fantastic colour bomb.
 With sunrise, you can see the sun rising from the horizon over the ocean on the left side of the statue.
 And during sunset, the sun sets all the way to the right lighting up Funchal city.
 During the day it’s of course also a great viewpoint in Madeira to visit.
 It offers beautiful views on Garajau beach, Funchal bay and Desertas Islands.
+There is often a lot of wind along the coast, so it’s a perfect place to get a breath of fresh (ocean) air.
+You will see lots of locals hanging out here or walking their dog.

 What to expect at Cristo Rei Madeira viewpoint